ariera/ariera.github.io/_posts/2017-09-20-dev-toolbar-a-web-developers-best-friend.markdown

 For that you need to create this directory: `./dev/templatetags` and an empty `__init__.py` file inside of it.

 Inside our templatetags folder we will create the following file, which acts like the view of our new `dev_toolbar` templatetag.
+Notice 2 things:

-Notice 2 things.
-First we are linking it to the template `dev/toolbar.html` that we will define later.
-And second we use `takes_context=True` to be able to access to the current user, in order to validate it is a super user before rendering our whole user database.
-This is redundant with the logic we defined above, but I think it's good to have a safety net when you're handling delicate data.
-Notice that we will pass the `current_user` aswell down to the template, so we can perform extra verifications from there.
+1. First we are linking it to the template `dev/toolbar.html` that we will define later.
+2. And second we use `takes_context=True` to be able to access to the current user.
+This will allow us to do some basic authorization (ie. only superusers are allowed to use this feature).
+This is redundant with the logic we defined before, but it's good to have a safety net when you're handling delicate data.

 <div class="file-title">./dev/templatetags/dev_toolbar.py</div>
 {% highlight python %}